iotaledger/iota-wiki/tutorials/pages/shimmerevm-hardhat.md

     }
 }
 ```
 The above is an auto-generated smart contract by hardhat.
 You can replace it with your own smart contract.
-But if you need to understand what the above smart contract does, it's a Lock contract, which will lock funds for a specific time period and allows withdrawls only past that point.
+If you want to understand what the smart contract does, it's a Lock contract, which will lock funds for a specific time period and allows withdrawals only past that point.
-Some important things to note are data types. `event` means that we can subscribe to it like a webhook and wait for a ping to the client side whenever Withdrawl is triggered with `emit` from inside the function `withdraw()`.
+Some important things to note are data types. `event` means that we can subscribe to it like a webhook and wait for a ping to the client side whenever a withdrawal is triggered with `emit` from inside the function `withdraw()`.

 ### Setting up the contract